mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 rangeOpts
 ^^^^^^^^^
-rangeOpts only applies when queryType is "rangePreview".
+rangeOpts only applies when algorithm is "rangePreview".
-It is an error to set rangeOpts when queryType is not "rangePreview".
+It is an error to set rangeOpts when algorithm is not "rangePreview".

 NOTE: The Range algorithm is experimental only.
 It is not intended for public use.